Guest-615695028/Guest-615695028/en/vocabulary.md

 ## Indefinite article
 Due to the variable accents scattered in world Englishes, the indifinite article _a_ becomes _an_ when followed by a vowel letter or Graeco-Latin _h_ but only the words _one_ and _once_, _my_ becomes _mine_, and _thy_ becomes _thine_. _e. g._,
 * "An Europeanist" is found in Joan Miró's _[European integration, social democratic Europeanism and the competitiveness discourse: a neo-Poulantzian approach to discursive policy analysis](https://www.nature.com/articles/palcomms201760.pdf)_ from Autonomous University of Barcelona, Spain, whereas the British and American peoples prefer "a Europeanist".
-* "An hallucination", "an historic", etc. have been found in 19th century textbooks.
+* "An hallucination", "an historic", "an hotel" etc. have been found in many 19th century books.
+* "Night" by Elie Wiesel: "...Or was it really an hallucination?"

 ### A group of nearly homophonic examples
 An [ewe](https://en.wiktionary.org/wiki/ewe) (/ʔɪʊ̯/) is a female sheep.
 (Old English _eowu_)